robinhood/faust/docs/playbooks/leaderelection.rst

 Greetings Agent
 ---------------

-We first define an :class:`~@App.agent` that will get the greetings from the leader and print it out to the console.
+Next we define the ``say`` :class:`~@App.agent` that will get greetings from the leader and print them out to the console.

+Create the agent:

 .. sourcecode:: python